Sumit00003/SIEM-Internship/siem-internship-phase-1/Readme.md

 # Detection Usecases

+(For Usecase 3 RDP, due to storage issues not able to download another virtual windows and also not able to use RDP because the virtual windows 11 was not supporting it.
+Solution used => Used Kali Linux as 2nd virtual machine and used SMB instead of RDP).

 | Usecase                                               | See Here                                                       |
 |-------------------------------------------------------|----------------------------------------------------------------|
 | Brute Force Followed by Privileged Logon              | [See Report 1](reports/REPORT-1-Brute-force-Detection.md)      |